plasmidnetwork/startupper/README.md

 - [ ] Integrate Supabase authentication (sign up, login, sessions)
 - [ ] Set up Supabase Storage for profile pictures
 - [ ] Save user profiles to Supabase database
-- [ ] Move feed data to a service layer and wire to backend when ready
+- [x] Move feed data to a service layer and wire to backend when ready
+- [ ] Add empty/skeleton states for feed loading/empty

 ### Feature Development
 - [ ] Build out the feed screen with real content (Supabase or API)